Almonds and Olivez

 Additionally, if you are on blood sugar medicines, consuming spirulina along with these medications could cause blood sugar to drop too low.
 As such, consult your medical provider for guidance or simply just avoid taking it(medicineplus.org).

 It is also recommended that you stop taking spirulina at least two (2) weeks before a scheduled surgery.
-This is due to fact that spirulina may slow blood clotting which can increase the risk of bleeding (medicineplus.org).
+This is because spirulina may slow blood clotting which can increase the risk of bleeding (medicineplus.org).

 Once more, remember to consult with your healthcare provider before taking this or any other supplements.